Beatty solutions of almost Golomb functional equations: Internal structure

-More precisely, a companion paper~\cite{Cloitre_tree} proves that the set~$\mathcal{S}$ of all nondecreasing solutions of~\eqref{eq:AG} with $r=2$ admits a canonical bijection with the Cantor space~$\{0,1\}^{\mathbb{N}}$, in which the greedy corresponds to~$0^{\infty}$, the ``lazy'' (anti-greedy) solution to~$1^{\infty}$, and the ratio $a_{\omega}(n)/n$ converges to $1/\!\sqrt{2}$ with a log-periodic residual for every $\omega$.
-The Beatty solution studied here lies outside this tree, and is characterised by its Sturmian difference word rather than by any binary branching pattern.
-A filtering theorem then selects, among the continuum of tree solutions, the countably many that are $2$-regular (exactly the eventually constant directing words).
-We refer the reader to~\cite{Cloitre_tree} for statements and proofs.
+More precisely, \cite{Cloitre_tree} constructs a family of monotone solutions of~\eqref{eq:AG} with $r=2$ in bijection with the Cantor space~$\{0,1\}^{\mathbb{N}}$, the greedy solution corresponding to~$0^{\infty}$ and the lazy solution to~$1^{\infty}$, and characterizes the $2$-regular solutions inside the tree as those with eventually constant choice sequences.
+The Beatty solution~$a_{\mathrm{B}}$ studied here does not belong to this tree family.
+It is characterized by its Sturmian difference word rather than by a branching pattern.
+Whether it is the only Sturmian solution outside the tree is asked in~\cite{Cloitre_tree}.